-A multi-genre thematic unit (e.g., Adventure and Adventurers unit in Grade 8) is built around a theme or topic from one of the contexts and includes a range of prose fiction and nonfiction, poetry, plays, and other texts.
-This is the most common type of English language arts unit because it allows teachers to vary activities within a broad theme or topic to suit the various ability levels of students while supporting their achievement of outcomes for their respective grade.
-A minimum of three multigenre thematic units is recommended.

-How we envision literacy makes a difference.
+A multi-genre thematic unit (e.g., Participating and Giving Our Personal Best unit in Grade 7) is built around a theme or topic from one of the contexts and includes a range of prose fiction and non-fiction, poetry, plays, and other texts.
+This is the How we envision literacy makes a difference.
 If we see it as meaning making and not meaning making plus inquiry, we fail to envision all that literacy might be.
 If we see literacy as language and not language plus other sign systems, we also fail to envision all that literacy might be.
 (Harste, 2000, p.
 1)